 The second reason recognizing your why is vital is because it gives you that “thing” that pushes you day in and day out.
 It gives you a purpose and a drive that when all the chips are down, and you don’t want to work another minute, you look at yourself and say “No, I have to do this for ___”.

 The great thing about why’s are you don’t just get one.
 You can have several things pushing you.
 I know I do.
 I have the love for those families I was talking about, but I also have the love for my own family.
-That is why I am so connected to those parents working to better their families future.
+That is why I am so connected to those parents working to better their families’ future.
 I’m one of them.
-When I’m working late or dealing with a not so fun task, I just keep thinking, I want to be home with my boys.
+When I’m working late or dealing with a not-so-fun task, I just keep thinking, I want to be home with my boys.
 I want to be in a position where we can take a family movie day and snuggle in our PJs just because we want to.
 So, I’m not giving up.
 I am not backing down.

 Reason #3 Your Why Allows You to be Authentic

 The number three reason you should understand your why is that it is the only way to give you authenticity.
 If you don’t understand why you are in business or you do not have a core mission that is driving you, you will come off as a used car salesman (for lack of a better visual).
-Basically, you will come off that you are just selling the thing that was sit in front of you five minutes earlier.
+Basically, you will come off that you are just selling the thing that was sitting in front of you five minutes earlier.

 When you understand your why, you can speak about your product or service or the problem you’re solving with depth, passion, and a real authenticity that builds trust.
 And the trust factor is necessary for any business to succeed.